Some help and guidance for our Mortgage & Savings Members

 We recognise that this is an uncertain time.
 Our members are at the heart of everything we do, and we want you to be reassured that we will do everything we can to help you during this period.
 We are all feeling the impact of the Coronavirus outbreak, which for many of our members and their families is a time of much worry and uncertainty.

 We are paying close attention to recent Government and NHS guidance as it is updated.
 Our focus is on the personal safety of both our staff and our members.
 For any member who is concerned about their ability to meet their mortgage repayments at this time, we encourage you speak to us as early as possible to see what options are available.

 Helping you keep your money safe, and protecting you from scams and fraudulent activity related to Coronavirus is really important to us.
 No matter what happens, we’ll never call, text or email you asking you to move your money to another account or for your Savings Account details.

 Don’t forget you can always access your money through our Online Services – it’s easy, safe and secure.

 We’ll keep doing everything we can to help look after our members at this time.
 Please bear with us and thank you for your patience.

-No branches are open on a Saturday or Sunday.
-Our Head Office is open and operating from 9am - 5pm Monday to Friday.
+Our Head Office is open and operating from 9am - 5pm from Monday to Friday.

 We would like to provide all of our members an update on our decision to permanently close the Wendover and Buckingham branches with immediate effect.
 You can read our official statement in full from our Chief Executive, Sarah Howe.